Universal jurisdiction: Switzerland

 On 18 June 2021, former ULIMO commander Alieu Kosiah was sentenced to 20 years in prison for committing war crimes in Liberia during the country's first civil war.
 This was the first time that a Liberian national was tried for war crimes in relation to the Liberian Civil Wars, and the first time that the Swiss Federal Criminal Court held a war crimes trial.

 On 18 April 2023, the Swiss Attorney General declared that Ousman Sonko, a former Interior Minister of the Gambia, had been charged with crimes against humanity.
 He was accused of "having supported, participated in and failed to prevent 'systematic and generalised attacks' as part of a repressive campaign by security forces against Jammeh's opponents".

 Turkey

 In January 2022, when filing a criminal case in the Istanbul Prosecutor's Office against Chinese officials for torture, rape, crimes against humanity and genocide against Uyghurs, lawyer Gulden Sonmez stated that Turkish legislation recognises universal jurisdiction for these offences.

-In November 2025, the Istanbul Bar Association file a case against 37 Israeli officials on allegations of genocide in relation to the Gaza genocide and the interception of the ships of the Global Sumud Flotilla and the detention and torturing of the flotilla participants.
+In November 2025, the Istanbul Bar Association filed a case against 37 Israeli officials on allegations of genocide in relation to the Gaza genocide and the interception of the ships of the Global Sumud Flotilla and the detention and torturing of the flotilla participants.
 Arrest warrants against the 37 officials, including government members Benjamin Netanyahu, Itamar Ben-Gvir, and Yisrael Katz, and military leaders Eyal Zamir and David Saar Salama, were issued by the Istanbul Chief Public Prosecutor's Office.